Welcome to NCARB

 AXP Guidelines

-This document includes steps to completing the AXP, reporting procedures, experience requirements, and more.
-Last updated May 2024.
+This document includes steps to completing the AXP, reporting procedures, and experience requirements.
+Last updated November 2025.

 Certification Guidelines

-This document outlines the requirements for NCARB certification for U.S., Canadian, and foreign architects.
-Last updated July 2022.
+This document outlines the requirements for NCARB certification for U.S., Canadian, and international architects.
+Last updated February 2026.

 Earn an NCARB Certificate